In our Commandos Methodology System , each block follows one goal for each modality.

 And this 14-week cycle will be repeated continuously.
 Obviously, training sessions can be evolved and modified according to the singularities of each athlete and also according to the calendar of competitions of the same.

-But this is the backbone of the Commandos training methodology of our Ironman certified coach Joel A. de Bem.
+But this is the backbone of the Commandos Methodology System of our Ironman certified coach Joel A. de Bem.